Strengthening worldwide aviation safety oversight

-Community operators and European passengers may be exposed to increased safety risks when operating or travelling to the regions with underdeveloped aviation infrastructure or deficient regulatory frameworks.
-Reports of the International Civil Aviation Organisation (ICAO) indicate that the average worldwide level of implementation of international safety standards in civil aviation is estimated at only 57%.
+European operators and passengers may be exposed to increased safety risks when operating or travelling to regions with less developed aviation infrastructure or deficient aviation safety regulatory frameworks.
+Reports from the International Civil Aviation Organisation (ICAO) indicate that the average worldwide level of implementation of international safety standards in civil aviation in 2016 is estimated at only 63 %.

-The EU considers that it is a joint responsibility of the global aviation community to support States which, on their own are unable to establish sustainable safety oversight systems in compliance with the applicable international standards.
-In this respect, the EU has developed an ambitious programme of technical assistance and cooperation aiming at the promotion of aviation safety worldwide and in particular in regions with high accident rates.
+The EU considers it to be the joint responsibility of the global aviation community to support States that have difficulties or are unable to establish sustainable safety oversight systems in compliance with international standards.
+The EU is actively engaged in a number of technical assistance and cooperation initiatives aimed at promoting aviation safety globally and regionally, particularly in areas with high accident rates.

 Global regulatory cooperation

-International cooperation in aviation safety can positively contribute to greater international harmonisation of standards and processes to the benefit of the passengers and aeronautical industry.
+International cooperation in aviation safety can positively contribute to greater international harmonisation of standards to the benefit of passengers and the aeronautical industry.

-The EU is seeking to establish long-standing cooperative arrangements with its main aeronautical partners around the world, such as the United States, Canada or Brazil to ensure a high level of civil aviation safety worldwide and to minimize economic burdens on the aviation industry and operators from redundant regulatory oversight.
-Similarly, the EU is actively engaged in multilateral safety cooperation through a regular dialogue with ICAO.
+The EU is seeking to establish long-standing cooperative arrangements with its main aeronautical partners around the world, such as the bilateral agreements entered into with the United States of America, Canada and Brazil, to ensure a high level of civil aviation safety worldwide.
+Similarly, the EU is actively engaged in multilateral safety cooperation through its work within the ICAO.

 Pan-European dimension of aviation safety

-Aviation safety is a key priority of the EU in relations with the neighbouring countries.
-This is especially true in respect of States with which the EU established a privileged relationship within the framework of Common Aviation Area agreements.
-European States which on the basis of international agreements concluded with the EU accept to apply Community safety rules, can participate in the European safety system and the works of EASA.
-Participation is also open to such programs as SAFA, which currently boasts a total of 42 participating States, including all the States which Aviation Authorities participated in the former Joint Aviation Authorities (JAA).
+Aviation safety is a key priority of the EU in its aviation relations with neighbouring countries, and especially for States with which the EU has established a privileged relationship.
+European States that, on the basis of international agreements concluded with the EU such as the Common Aviation Area agreements , accept to apply Union safety rules can participate in the European safety system and works of the EASA.
+Participation is also open to activities such as the Ramp Inspections Programmes (SAFA/SACA ).
+It is noteworthy that the SAFA Ramp Inspection Programme boasts a total of 47 participating States.